Travel guide

 Which operator does the eSIM use in India?

-The eSIM relies on the local network with the best signal, usually Jio or Airtel, which have the widest coverage and fastest speeds in the country, along with Vi (Vodafone Idea).
+The eSIM relies on the local network with the best signal, usually Jio or Airtel, which have the broadest coverage and fastest speeds in the country, along with Vi (Vodafone Idea).
 You don't have to choose manually: it connects to the best available network in each area where you are.

 How many GB do I need for two weeks in India?